 Revising a Fictional Conflict and Resolution Piece

-Up to two weeks of vacation is allowed in the Early Summer Session.
-No vacations are allowed in the intensive Late Summer Session.
+Up to two weeks of vacation is allowed in the Early 12-week Summer session.
+No vacations are allowed in the intensive 6-week Late Summer session.

 Down to Late Summer Session (6 weeks)